felixge/felixge.de/index.md

   </tbody>
 </table>

-<h2 id="personal"><a href="#personal">Personal</a></h2>

-When not sitting in front of a computer, I enjoy a wide variety of sports.
-During the summer I mostly focus on playing [beach volleyball][], competing in tournaments pretty much every weekend.
-Other summer time passions of mine are [street unicycling][] and [slacklining][].
-During the colder months I enjoy snowboarding, squash and badminton.

 <h2 id="contact"><a href="#contact">Contact</a></h2>

-My primary e-mail is [felix@debuggable.com](mailto:felix@debuggable.com).
+You can reach me at [hi@felixge.de](mailto:hi@felixge.de).

-I love meeting new people, so if you're in Berlin, I'm almost always up for having lunch or something - just get in touch!
+I love meeting new people, so if you're in Berlin, I'm almost always up for having lunch or coffee - just get in touch!

 Please use Github for any questions or bug reports concerning my open source projects, this way the information can become useful to everybody.